-Our expert employment lawyers answer your questions relating to pregnancy rights at work.
+Our expert Employment lawyers answer your questions relating to pregnancy rights at work

-A. If she is earning at least the Lower Earnings Limit for National Insurance purposes (currently £112 per week) she will qualify for Statutory Maternity Pay (SMP) if, by the 15th week before her baby is due, she has been employed for 26 weeks.
+If she is earning at least the Lower Earnings Limit for National Insurance purposes (currently £123 per week) she will qualify for Statutory Maternity Pay (SMP) if, by the 15th week before her baby is due, she has been employed for 26 weeks.
 There is a maternity pay and leave calculator for employers on the GOV.UK website.
 You can claim 92% of SMP back from the government, 103% if you are a small employer.

-A. There is no obligation on job applicants to tell prospective employers they are pregnant.
+There is no obligation on job applicants to tell prospective employers they are pregnant.
 If you asked, that in itself would probably be an act of discrimination.
-If someone told you that they were and didn’t get the job that would indicate that you had discriminated and the onus would be on you to show that their pregnancy did not influence your decision in any way.
+If someone told you that they were and didn’t get the job, that would indicate that you had discriminated and the onus would be on you to show that their pregnancy did not influence your decision in any way.

-A. Since June 2014 any employee with at least 26 weeks’ continuous employment can make a request for flexible working under the statutory scheme for any reason.
+Since June 2014, any employee with at least 26 weeks’ continuous employment can make a request for flexible working under the statutory scheme for any reason.
 However the new scheme is much less rigid than the old one and allows the employer 3 months to deal with the request.
 You should approach the request in the same way you would have done anyway.

 As long as the dismissal has nothing to do with this employee’s pregnancy there is a fair reason for dismissal, it is possible to dismiss a pregnant woman.
 We strongly advise that you are extremely careful to record performance issues and the dates these have been raised.
 If you are making a pregnant woman redundant, then you must be clear that this is a fair redundancy and that she has not been unfairly selected because of her pregnancy.